 What to do?
 Hang out at the beach and in any of the cool restaurants or bars.
 There are several bike rentals at the beachfront if you want to go further along the beach and explore the area with modern architecture (I will write a separate blog post about Barcelona’s architecture soon).

 Restaurant tip: I had a lovely birthday diner at Xup Xup with amazing food and service.

-El Born is very similar to Barri Gòthic with the narrow streets and squares, but a bit more quiet.
-There’s lots of restaurants and bars with a kind of Bohemian-style nightlife.
+El Born is very similar to Barri Gòthic with the narrow streets and squares, but a bit quieter.
+There are lots of restaurants and bars with a kind of Bohemian-style nightlife.
 People just hang out with their drinks and grab some Tapas.
 El Born is the Fashionista-district with modern and freaky little boutiques from local designers you can spend hours walking through and spend your money.
-Some sights in El Born: Santa Maria del Mar church, the Chocolate museum, the Palau de la Musica Catalana (the palace of Catalan Music) or El Born market.
-This place is worth a visit if only on account of the its fantastic architecture.
-It is divided into sections, each housing different attractions: an exhibition hall with a permanent and temporary exhibitions, a section for concerts and talks and one with restaurants and a book shop.
-The centre of the hall shows the archaeological remains.
+Some sights in El Born: Santa Maria del Mar church, the Chocolate Museum, the Palau de la Musica Catalana (the palace of Catalan Music) or El Born market.
+This place is worth a visit if only on account of its fantastic architecture.
+It is divided into sections, each housing different attractions: an exhibition hall with permanent and temporary exhibitions, a section for concerts and talks and one with restaurants and a bookshop.
+The center of the hall shows the archaeological remains.